frequency-chain/frequency/designdocs/delegation.md

 * **Delegate**: An `MsaId` that has been granted specific permissions by its Delegator.
 * **Delegator**: An `MsaId` that has granted specific permissions to a Delegate.
 * **MSA**: Message Sourcing Account.
 A collection of key pairs which can have a specific token balance.
-* **Signing Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
-This is the public key of an MSA.
+* **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
+It is one of the keys of an MSA key pair
 * **MsaId**: An 8-byte (u64) number used as a lookup and storage key for delegations, among other things
 * **Provider**: A company or individual operating an on-chain Delegate MSA in order to post MRC transactions on behalf of other MSAs.
 Provider MSAs will have one or more token balances.
 * **End User**: Groups or individuals that own an MSA that is not a Provider MSA.